 The earnings workers receive over their careers are crucial to how much they are able to save independently as well as to the amounts they are able to accrue in their employer-funded pensions.
 Mean and median lifetime earnings histories (developed by Jacobs et al. 2020, 2021), by race and educational attainment of the respondent, are shown in Table 13.
 Earnings histories exist for both the respondent and spouse, but here we show the combined household-level earnings, in inflation-adjusted 2019 dollars summed over all of their years of work.
 Earnings histories exist for respondents aged 40 to 59 and their spouses/partners (if present) aged 30 to 65.
 Earnings histories are estimated from the age at first employment, based on work history information provided by the respondent, up to the age at the time of survey.34

-Mean lifetime earnings are \$2.3 million for "other" race families, \$2.1 million for white families, and \$1.3 million for Black and Hispanic families (Panel A.) Among white families, historic earnings range from \$1.7 million among high school graduates to \$3.0 million for those with advanced degrees.
-Mean lifetime earnings are similar for "other" race families at and above some college/associate level of educational attainment, but somewhat lower than for white families at the lowest levels of education.
+Mean lifetime earnings are \$2.3 million for families of "other" races, \$2.1 million for white families, and \$1.3 million for Black and Hispanic families (Panel A).
+Among white families, historic earnings range from \$1.7 million for high school graduates to \$3.0 million for those with advanced degrees.
+Mean lifetime earnings are similar among families of "other" races at and above some college/associate level of educational attainment, but they are somewhat lower for white families at the lowest levels of education.
 Black and Hispanic families have substantially lower lifetime earnings at all education levels, for mean as well as median (Panel B) earnings.
-For Black families, mean lifetime earnings are \$1.1 million for high school graduates and \$1.9 for those with advanced degrees.
+Among Black families, mean lifetime earnings are \$1.1 million for high school graduates and \$1.9 for those with advanced degrees.

-As dramatic as the differences by race in lifetime earnings are, much of the gap is determined by the same factors as discussed above: household composition and years of full-time employment.
-Reweighting the white sample to match just a few characteristics of the non-white sample (respondents' and spouses' educational attainment and years of full-time employment), the mean gap in lifetime earnings between white and Black and Hispanic families drops from 1.7 to 1.1 (Panel C.)
+As dramatic as the differences by race in lifetime earnings are, large portions of the gaps are determined by the same factors discussed above: household composition and years of full-time employment.
+Reweighting the white sample to match just a few characteristics of the non-white sample (respondents' and spouses' educational attainment and years of full-time employment), the mean gap in lifetime earnings between white families and Black and Hispanic families drops from 1.7 to 1.1 (Panel C.)

 5D.
-Estimating the Contribution of Earnings and Pension Generosity Disparities on Wealth Gaps
+Estimating the Contribution of Earnings and Pension Generosity Disparities to Wealth Gaps

-Among the families for which we have lifetime earnings histories (those with respondents aged 40 to 59 and spouse/partners (if present) aged 30 to 65), we see that mean private wealth in 2016-19 is \$1.5 million for "other" families, \$1.3 million for white families, \$327,000 for Hispanic families, and \$290,000 for Black families (Table 14, Panel A).
+Among the families for which we have lifetime earnings histories (those with respondents aged 40 to 59 and spouse/partners [if present] aged 30 to 65), we see that mean private wealth in the

+34 Spouses up to age 65 are included, but earnings are predicted (for spouses of any age) up to only age 62.
+2016-19 period is \$1.5 million for "other" families, \$1.3 million for white families, \$327,000 for Hispanic families, and \$290,000 for Black families (Table 14, Panel A).
 White family wealth is 4.4 times larger than that of Black families, 3.9 times larger than Hispanic wealth, and 20 percent smaller than "other" family wealth.

-When we reweight the white sample to match the distribution of lifetime earnings and current job earnings (separately for respondent and spouse), the number of years on the current job and the total number of full-time years worked for the household for non-white families, we see sharp reductions in mean private wealth gaps, particularly between white and Black families.
+When we reweight the white sample to match the distribution of lifetime earnings and current job earnings (separately for the respondent and spouse), the number of years at the current job, and the total number of full-time years worked for the household for non-white families, we see sharp reductions in mean private wealth gaps, particularly between white and Black families.
 The white/Black gap falls to 2.5, with reweighting for these earnings and work tenure variables accounting for 56 percent of the disparity in wealth.
 At the median of the distribution, the reweighting reduces the white/Black wealth gap from 5.2 to 2.7, accounting for 60 percent of the private wealth disparity (Panel B).